g7uhn/ft817_buddy/Arduino/src/README.md

 This sketch has been built using Visual Studio Code / PlatformIO IDE (instead of Arduino IDE).
 If you want to load this code into Arduino IDE you probably just need to remove the #include <Arduino.h> line at the top of the sketch, Google is your friend.
 But it's much nicer to work in VSC/PlatformIO, it's a nice step forward from the Arduino IDE.

-Don't forget to include the non-standard ft817 library, found under ft817_buddy/Arduino/lib/
+Don't forget to inmport the non-standard ft817 library into your IDE, found under ft817_buddy/Arduino/lib/

 ### Current features